 The Asian College Of Journalism was founded in 1994 in Bangalore.
 It is a postgraduate college designed to provide students with world-class journalism education adapted to the specific needs of India and other developing countries in Asia.
 ACJ recently introduced a new Postgraduate Diploma in Business and Financial Journalism.
-It also offers a separate Postgraduate Diploma in Journalism.
+It offers a separate Postgraduate Diploma in Journalism.
 Its core courses cover reporting and writing, tools of the modern journalist, key issues in journalism, media perspectives as well as media – law and society.
-ACJ’s program is conducted by a top-flight fulltime faculty drawn from varied backgrounds in collaboration with distinguished adjuncts and guests from journalism, other professional fields, and the academic world.
+A top-flight full time faculty conducts ACJ’s program.
+They invite guests from the journalism industry to lecture their students.

 4. Symbiosis Institute of Mass Communication (SIMC)

-With an aim to broaden the scope of media training, SIMC was established in the year 1990.
-It has been ranked as the second best mass communication institute by Outlook, 2nd year in a row!
-SIMC offers a 2-year program in Mass Communication as well as an MBA in Communication Management.
+SIMC has been ranked as the second best mass communication institute by Outlook, 2nd year in a row!
+Its aim is to broaden the scope of media training.
+SIMC offers a 2-year program in Mass Communication.
+And an MBA in Communication Management.
 Its mission is to provide international understanding through quality education.
 You can know more about it here.

 5. AJ Kidwai Mass Communication Research Centre (AJKMCRC)